naavis/gameboy-skrolli-example/README.md

 How to compile and run
 ----------------------
-`run.bat` builds and runs the ROM image (example.bg) on Windows using [Rednex GameBoy Development System](https://github.com/rednex/rgbds) and [BGB Gameboy Emulator](http://bgb.bircd.org/).
+`run.bat` builds and runs the ROM image (example.gb) on Windows using [Rednex GameBoy Development System](https://github.com/rednex/rgbds) and [BGB Gameboy Emulator](http://bgb.bircd.org/).